Tâmega (river)

 The Tâmega (/pt-PT/) or Támega (/gl/; Tamaca) is a river in the Iberian Peninsula and a tributary of the Douro River.
-It originates near Verín in Galicia, Spain, and flows southwards into Northern Portugal, passing through the districts of Vila Real, Braga and Porto before joining the Douro near Entre-os-Rios.
+It has a length of 145 kilometers (51.91 km in Spain) and originates at the "Fuente del Támega" in the locality of A Alberguería (Laza), in the foothills of the Sierra de San Mamede, at an elevation of 960 meters on Mount Talariño.
+It passes through the districts of Vila Real, Braga and Porto before joining the Douro near Entre-os-Rios.

-From Verín, it flows to Portuguese city of Chaves and thereafter to the Veiga de Chaves, an extensive structural valley, now seismically inactive, with 2500 ha.
+From Verín, it flows to the Portuguese city of Chaves and thereafter through the Veiga de Chaves, an extensive structural valley, now seismically inactive, with 2500 ha.
 Then it winds through narrow mountain gorges and valleys as it flows past Ribeira de Pena and the cities of Amarante and Marco de Canaveses.
 Along its course, it receives tributaries such as the Odres and Ovelha rivers.
 The river’s course covers a basin of approximately 3309 km2, with an average annual flow of 70.3 m3/s.

 With the exception of the water reservoir of the Torrão Dam, the Tâmega is not navigable, owing to its variable flow and a series of small dams.
 In Marco de Canaveses, riverside parks such as the Parque Fluvial do Tâmega and the Parque de Lazer de Alpendorada e Matos provide facilities for water sports and recreation, including canoeing, kayaking, pedal boating, and river cruises.